HP 9000 712

 - Memory has to be installed in pairs, starting from slot 0, the closest slot to the drives.

-- One slot for a GIO card, a special formfactor GSC bus card only used in the 712, with the following cards available:
+- GIO: One slot for GIO cards, special formfactor GSC bus cards for networking, video and I/O

-- One slot for a TSIO card, a special formfactor GSC card for the Teleshare expansion slot, with only one card offered:
+- Teleshare: One slot for a TSIO card, a special formfactor GSC card for 1990s teleworking

 Storage